b-ai-ley/Bailey-Man.github.io/README.md

 # Data Science Portfolio - Bailey Man
 This Portfolio contains summaries and links to the publicly available Data Science and Data Analysis projects I have done for academic, self-learning and hobby purposes.
-This portfolio also contains my Achievements, skills, and certificates.
+This portfolio also contains my achievements, skills, and certificates.

-Last updated: 6/5/2024
+Last updated: 6/15/2024

 - **Email**: [baileyman99@gmail.com](baileyman99@gmail.com)
 - **LinkedIn**: [linkedin.com/Bailey-Man](https://www.linkedin.com/in/bailey-man/)